-When you call us to come over to provide a free In-Home Audit for you hardwood floors, we’ll be sure to bring along the samples to all these finishes so you can see, touch and compare them in person.
+When you call us to come over to provide a free estimate for you hardwood floors, we’ll be sure to bring along the samples to all these finishes so you can see, touch and compare them in person.
 We’ll also answer any other questions you may have about any of our finish systems.
 One of them will be perfect for your hardwood floors we’re certain.

 Updated June 2020